k-int/folio-grails-module-demo/README.md

 Grails already provides a clean mechanism for per-environment configuration.
 Therefore, it seems appropriate to suggest an idiomatic approach to the configuration challenge for spring-boot based FOLIO modules

+Example of ../../folio_globals.yaml config with (Per env) DB settings.
+Because we deploy the prod war, thats all that is included.

+    testsection:
+      message: Test Global Configuration Worked
     environments:
         production:
             dataSource: